Skip to content

 • Does not attach a “this caused the shift” label

 The coupled framing — the platform reacts to version transitions — is easy to slip into because it sounds operational.
 “When the version changes, reset X.” “Aggregate only within the current version.”
-“Pause changeset acceptance during publication.”
+“Pause decisions during publication.”
 Each of these makes surface-level sense.

 What they all have in common: they make spectral.platform version-aware, which is what ADR-030 forbids.
-A version-aware platform re-couples the worlds and platform contexts through a state machine — the exact failure mode that led to the three-context split in the first place (ADR-001).
+A version-aware platform re-couples the worlds and platform contexts through a state machine — the exact failure mode that led to the three-context split in the first place (ADR-001; the platform role is defined by ADR-076).

 The lean framing — version is metadata — keeps the boundary between worlds and platform clean: